This article was originally published in EE Catalog in January of 2018 and written by Anne Fisher, Managing Editor.

 Robert Greenfield, Acromag: Acromag remains dedicated to supporting VME and VITA 4 IndustryPack (IP) modules developed 20 years ago.
 Our customers continue to specify these product technologies because of their proven track record of dependable operation, compatibility between vendors, and cost-effectiveness.

 In many aerospace and defense applications, IP modules hosted on VMEbus carrier cards still deliver an acceptable level of performance and are quite economical compared to newer embedded computing technologies.
 While Navy and Air Force tech refresh projects often require faster VPX and XMC mezzanine technologies for high-speed processing of advanced sensor data (e.g. radar, SIGINT, EW), there are many tasks interfacing mechanical equipment where parallel busses are fast enough.
 As the old adage goes, “if it ain’t broke, don’t fix it.”
 So, many subsystems employing KHz-speed A/D and D/A converters, discrete-level I/O, and RS-232/485 interfaces are carried forward with little change.
+Perhaps the largest being the tools used to make and install them, similar to Solvay Tooling Prepreg.
 The biggest challenge supporting these older products is with end-of-life components.
 However, Acromag has successfully redesigned many IP modules with form, fit, function compatibility using inexpensive FPGAs for extended availability to prevent any unwanted software or system changes.

 Three main reasons your company continues to support the VITA technologies you’ve supported the longest?